 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all this are a range of curriculum topics which have strong links to British History.

-Key Stage 1 study the lives of significant historical figures and key events in British history e.g. Bonfire night and the story of Guy Fawkes, as well as studying local history.
+Key Stage 1 study the lives of significant historical figures and key events in British History including, Bonfire Night, The Great Fire of London, and British Kings & Queens.

-Each year we celebrate Remembrance Day commemorations where children purchase poppies and a two minutes silence is held.
+Each year we celebrate Remembrance Day commemorations where children purchase poppies and a special assembly and two minutes silence is held.

-On a general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance.
+On a general level, the school undertakes weekly assemblies which uphold traditional values of empathy, respect and tolerance.
 We use a variety of materials including some UNICEF materials for school Assemblies.
-These values are also taught within formal RE and RHEd lessons and on an informal nature throughout the school days.
+These values are also taught within formal RE and RSHE lessons and on an informal nature throughout the school days.

 Our RE curriculum is planned directly from the new 2021 Bexley Syllabus and is based on key faiths.
 This further embeds respect for others which is based on a deeper knowledge and understanding.

-Regarding the Rule of Law, pupils understand the importance of rules both in school and in the wider society and one of our golden rules promotes the respect of all others and all property.
+Regarding the Rule of Law, pupils understand the importance of rules both in school and in the wider society.
 We teach children the reasons behind rules, and they understand that the main purpose of rules is to protect us and to keep us safe.
 They also understand that if rules are broken there are consequences.
 Our school behaviour code flow chart is a clear example of this.
 Adults always discuss with children which aspect of the code has been broken and children understand what the consequence of that action is and why it’s being given.
+Part of our Northwood RESPECT Tree represents 'Citizenship' - locally, nationally and globally, and children understand the part they play both individually and as a member of society.

-We also have a house system and an achievement book which allows those children who follow the rules to be rewarded for their good choices.
+We also have a house system and an Achievement Book which allows those children who follow the rules to be rewarded for their good choices.
+All staff are expected to represent 'The Northwood Way' whatever their role within the school.

 We are very proud at Northwood School as we feel our Northwood Way is a true reflection of British Values.